Egg Harbor City Council passes budget with no tax increase

-EGG HARBOR CITY — First, city property owners faced a 6-cent increase in their property-tax rate.
-Then, they faced a 2½-cent increase.
-Now, they face no increase.
+EGG HARBOR CITY — Egg Harbor City’s initial budget projection called for a tax rate of 6 cents per hundred dollars of property valuation.
+That amount was subsequently lowered to a 2½-cent increase at a budget meeting on April 23 by using anticipated revenue from the sale of 24 acres of city-owned land.

-City Council passed a budget with no tax increase at its June 25 virtual meeting.
-The change was due to the sale of a city-owned property on Boston Avenue for $85,000.
-Of that amount, $65,000 was used to balance the budget.
-The sale was announced at a special budget meeting June 17.
+City taxpayers received more good news when the City Council passed its budget with no tax increase at its June 25 virtual meeting.
+The recent change was due to the sale of another city-owned property on Boston Avenue for $85,000.
+Of that amount $65,000 was used to balance the budget.
+That sale was previously announced at a special budget meeting June 17.

 Clifford Mays Jr. was the lone councilman to vote against the budget.